Romania Itinerary How To Plan a One Week Trip to Romania by JetSettingFools.com

 Grilled Mititei or Mici, Romanian Sausages, Must Eat Romania

 Mici are small, caseless grilled sausages made from various ground meats and spices.
-They go best with mustard and are typically served with a roll.
+They go best with mustard and are typically served with a roll and beer!

 Sarmale